SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Alloy discovery is central to advancing modern industry but remains hindered by the vastness of compositional design space and the costly validation.
 Here, we present AutoMAT, a hierarchical and autonomous framework grounded in and validated by experiments, which integrates large language models, automated CALPHAD-based simulations, and AI-driven search to accelerate alloy design.
 Spanning the entire pipeline from ideation to validation, AutoMAT achieves high efficiency, accuracy, and interpretability without the need for manually curated large datasets.
 In a case study targeting a lightweight, high-strength alloy, AutoMAT identifies a titanium alloy with 8.1% lower density and comparable yield strength relative to the state-of-the-art reference, achieving the highest specific strength among all comparisons.
 In a second case targeting high-yield-strength high-entropy alloys, AutoMAT achieves a 28.2% improvement in yield strength over the base alloy.
 In both cases, AutoMAT reduces the discovery timeline from years to weeks, illustrating its potential as a scalable and versatile platform for next-generation alloy design.

-**Tags:** Condensed Matter - Materials Science, Computer Science - Artificial Intelligence, Computer Science - Machine Learning
+**Tags:** Computer Science - Artificial Intelligence, Computer Science - Machine Learning, Condensed Matter - Materials Science

 ---